 Meal Planning

 Shepherd’s Pie is a complete meal on its own and one the whole family will love.
-Add a lettuce salad with some ranch dressing to add veggies.
-Additional side dish options include stuffing, corn pudding, and glazed green beans.
+Add a lettuce salad with a drizzle of low FODMAP ranch dressing.
+Additional side dish options include gluten free stuffing, and glazed green beans.

 Meal Prepping

-Make a double batch of this meal and freeze it for an already prepped and ready-to-go meal, waiting for you in the freezer.
-Assemble the pie and cool.
-Cover and freeze for up to two months.
-If you do not have time to defrost, it can go straight into the oven from the freezer as long as it is in an oven-safe dish.
-I would not recommend a glass pan for this.
-Bake a frozen pie at 350 degrees F for 1 ½ hours.
-If thawed, cut that time in half.
+Make a double batch of this meal and freeze an unbaked one for an already prepped and ready to go meal, waiting for you in the freezer.
+If you do not have time to defrost the night before, you can go straight into the oven from the freezer as long as it is in an oven-safe dish.
+I do not recommend glass for this.
+Try using a metal pan.

 Recipe